 Alternative loans are non-federal educational loans available from a variety of national lending institutions.
 Minimum and maximum loan amounts vary for these loan programs, and all require a satisfactory credit history.
 Alternative loans (sometimes referred to as private loans) are not the same as Federal Direct Stafford Loans.
 The Office of Student Financial Aid encourages students to consider borrowing federal loans before proceeding with an alternative loan.

-How do I choose a lender?The alternative loan lender list provides an alphabetical list of all lenders that Marquette students have used over the past five years.
-This list is in no way exclusive or exhaustive of all existing lenders, and students are not required to select from this list.
-The Office of Student Financial Aid will honor requests to certify other alternative educational loans that do not appear on the list.
+How do I choose a lender?The Alternative Loan Lender Chart provides an alphabetical list of all lenders that Marquette students have used over the past five years.
+This is in no way exclusive or exhaustive of all existing lenders, and students are not required to select from this chart.
+The Office of Student Financial Aid will honor requests to certify other alternative educational loans that do not appear on the chart.
 Some of the questions borrowers should consider when comparing lenders include:

 How do I qualify for an Alternative Loan?Each lending institution requires a borrower to meet certain criteria to qualify for a loan.
 These criteria can include, but are not limited to: meeting Satisfactory Academic Progress, enrolled in a degree program, enrolled a minimum of half-time status, and having a co-signer.
 Students who pursue an alternative loan are strongly encouraged to have a co-signer, as most lenders may offer better rates with an approved co-signer.
 Most alternative loan applications will also require a credit check for the borrower and/or the co-signer.

 Make sure to also complete and submit your Self-Certification form to your lender.
 Your lender may send the Self-Certification to you or you may download it.
 This certification must be received by your lender before your loan can be disbursed.
 (See instructions for filling out the self-certification form.)